-The following laws prohibit smoking and vaping in public places, workplaces and vehicles.
+The following laws prohibit smoking in public places, workplaces and vehicles.

 Smoke-Free Ontario Act

-- Makes all enclosed public places and workplaces in Ontario smoke-free including bars and restaurants, places of work and workplace vehicles.
+- Make all enclosed public places and workplaces in Ontario smoke-free including bars and restaurants, places of work and workplace vehicles.

-- Requires no-smoking signs be posted in the locations affected by this law.
+- Require no-smoking signs be posted in the locations affected by this law.

 Tobacco enforcement officers inspect public places, workplaces and work vehicles.
 They also investigate complaints about these places.
 A ticket and fine are given to people or places that do not obey the law.
 Fines start at $250.